SophieMLV/axionHMcode/README.md

 If you find any bugs, have any questions with respect to the code, please contact me via s.vogt@stud.uni-goettingen.de

 ## Notes
-A similiar code with ultra-light axsions instead of massive neutrinos is publicly available under https://github.com/SophieMLV/axionHMcode
+A similiar code with ultra-light massive neutrinos instead of axions is publicly available under https://github.com/SophieMLV/nuHMcode